RopeScore/clicker-server/README.md

 #### Score

-A sending client MUST send the `SCORE <timestamp> <score>` once a score has been registered in the client.
-The server MUST respond `SCORED <timestamp>`, if the sending client does not receive this response it MUST store the `SCORE` command and retry at a later time.
+A sending client MUST send the `SCORE <msgId> <timestamp> <score>` once a score has been registered in the client.
+The server MUST respond `SCORED <msgId> <timestamp>`, if the sending client does not receive this response it MUST store the `SCORE` command and retry at a later time.

 `timestamp` MUST increase by 1 every real-time millisecond.
+`msgId` must be sequential and increase by 1 for each `SCORE` message the client sends.

 ### Receiving client